-Most of the Company's workers are employed directly and on permanent contracts which provide for no less than the minimum entitlements and protections outlined in the National Employment Standards and any applicable awards, enterprise agreements or other registered agreements.
+94% of the Company's workers are employed directly and on permanent contracts which provide for no less than the minimum entitlements and protections outlined in the National Employment Standards and any applicable awards, enterprise agreements or other registered agreements.

-Potential modern slavery risks exist in areas of the business using contracted or third-party service providers, such as cleaning services.
-The Company has less visibility and control over these workers and their employment terms.
+Potential modern slavery risks exist in areas of the business using contracted or third-party service providers, such as building maintenance, security, catering, IT and other outsourced services, The Company has less visibility and control over these workers and their employment terms.
 These workers could be recent migrants, international students, or from other vulnerable groups who may be less aware of their rights and be susceptible to exploitation.